erebe/wstunnel/README.md

 * Static tunneling (TCP and UDP)
 * Dynamic tunneling (socks5 proxy)
 * Support for proxy
+* Support for https server (with embeded self signed certificate, see comment in the example section)
 * **Standalone binary for linux x86_64** (so just cp it where you want)
 * Standalone archive for windows